The Fledgling Demon Lord's Starter Shop

 The Fledgling Demon Lord's Starter Shop (すだちの魔王城, Sudachi no Maōjō) is a Japanese manga series written and illustrated by Makoto Morishita.
 It has been serialized in Kodansha's shōnen manga magazine Monthly Shōnen Magazine since October 2021.
+An anime television series adaptation produced by Project No.9 is set to premiere in January 2027.

 Plot

-With the Demon Lord defeated, peace leaves a young boy named Murabito adrift.
+Following the Demon Lord's defeat, peace leaves a young boy named Villager adrift.
 With no more battles to fight, demand for potions and adventuring gear vanishes, and his shop, The Nest, stands nearly empty.
 Facing closure, he struggles to find purpose in a world that no longer needs his trade.
 One day, a mysterious girl named Mao arrives, bringing unexpected change.
 Her presence disrupts the quiet stagnation of the shop, and her enigmatic nature hints at deeper secrets.
-Though the world believes the age of conflict has ended, her arrival suggests that new challenges may yet emerge, forcing Murabito to reconsider his role in a changing land.
+Though the world believes the age of conflict has ended, her arrival suggests that new challenges may yet emerge, forcing Villager to reconsider his role in a changing land.